Skip to main content

 Includes: Yunnan Ripe Shou Pu-erh, 2015 Menghai Raw Sheng, Tuo Cha, Pu-erh Brick, Mini Tuo

 A fermented and aged category divided into shou (cooked, earthy, immediate) and sheng (raw, aged for years, complex and variable).
-Pu-erh brews at full boiling: 212°F. Shou entries are approachable from day one.
-Sheng entries include estimated peak drinking windows — a 2015 sheng is still young.
+Pu-erh brews at full boiling: 212 degrees.
+Shou entries are approachable from day one.
+Sheng entries include estimated peak drinking windows.
+A 2015 sheng is still young.
 SteepLog's gongfu steep counter is especially useful for tracking how many steeps a compressed cake yields.

 Herbal & Tisane